dancastillo/gh-issues-finder-api/README.md

 Tool to help find issues that you can contribute to

-Thanks to [@GlenTiki](https://github.com/GlenTiki) for the original at https://github.com/GlenTiki/gh-issue-finder
+Thanks to [@GlenTiki](https://github.com/GlenTiki) for the original at https://github.com/GlenTiki/gh-issue-finder and [fastify](https://github.com/fastify/gh-issues-finder)

 # Usage